Pain radiating to the mammary gland. Breast pain in women - normal or dangerous disease

 • symmetrical lesion.

-Most of the nerve endings are concentrated in the nipples.
-With the growth of gland tissue under the action of progesterone, compression of the vascular bundles occurs.
+The majority of nerve endings are concentrated in the nipples.
+When gland tissue grows under the influence of progesterone, compression of the vascular bundles occurs.
 The impact is transmitted to the nerve endings - the woman feels pain in the nipples.
 It happens that patients note increased sensitivity and discomfort in the nipples.
 In this case, the breast tissue changes slightly.

-Hormonal imbalance and the appearance of pain during the period of ovulation can cause stress, a previous abortion or miscarriage, and inflammation of the thoracic spine.
+Hormonal imbalance and the appearance of pain during ovulation can be caused by stress, previous abortion or miscarriage, and inflammation of the thoracic spine.

-Another cause of pain in the nipples is the lack of sex.
-The oversaturation of the body with hormones in the middle of the cycle does not find the proper release, so the substances are sent to the target organs, where they produce the corresponding symptoms.
+Another cause of nipple pain is lack of sex.
+The oversaturation of the body with hormones in the middle of the cycle does not find the proper release, so the substances are sent to target organs, where they produce corresponding symptoms.

 Swelling and pain in the nipples may worsen when taking oral contraceptives.
-The reason is an incorrectly selected drug, a violation of the medication, an insufficient or overestimated dosage.
-Mandatory consultation of a specialist and the decision of further tactics.
+The cause is an incorrectly selected drug, a violation of medication intake, or an insufficient or excessive dosage.
+Consultation with a specialist and a decision on further tactics are required.

 How to alleviate the condition?

-There are a number of techniques that can improve the general condition of a woman.
+There are a number of techniques that can improve a woman’s general condition.

-1. The easiest way to relieve pain is to shower or bathe.
-Warm water dilates blood vessels, relieves swelling of the mammary gland.
+1. The easiest way to reduce pain is a shower or bath.
+Warm water dilates blood vessels and relieves swelling of the mammary gland.
 Additionally, you can use aromatherapy.
-Soothing scents will help relieve tension, which somewhat reduces the concentration of prolactin, which is a stress hormone.
+Soothing scents will help eliminate tension, which somewhat reduces the concentration of prolactin, which is a stress hormone.

 2. It is recommended to perform self-massage.
-Movements should be light, sliding.
-Compression and pressure on the mammary gland is contraindicated.
+Movements should be light and sliding.
+Squeezing and pressing on the mammary gland is contraindicated.
 Edema tissues react extremely painfully to such manipulations.

 3. During the period of ovulation, it is advisable to avoid sunbathing and hypothermia.
-Ice compresses are not recommended.
+It is not recommended to apply ice compresses.

 4. An important aspect of treatment is proper nutrition.
-For the period of ovulation, it is required to exclude coffee, carbonated and alcoholic drinks, chocolate, table salt, fatty and fried foods from the diet.
-It is possible to use vitamins A, B, C and E both with food and in the form of a medicinal supplement.
+During the period of ovulation, it is necessary to exclude coffee, carbonated and alcoholic drinks, chocolate, table salt, fatty and fried foods from the diet.
+It is possible to consume vitamins A, B, C and E both with food and as a medicinal supplement.

 5. Phytotherapy.
-Alternative methods of treatment are aimed at calming the nervous system, relieving increased vascular tone.
-Tea and infusion based on mint, calendula, chamomile can reduce discomfort.
+Traditional methods of treatment are aimed at calming the nervous system and relieving increased vascular tone.
+Tea and infusion based on mint, calendula, and chamomile can reduce discomfort.

 6. The patient should refrain from wearing compressive synthetic underwear, which further leads to swelling and pain.
-A bra should support, not compress, your breasts.
+The bra should support, not compress, the breasts.

-How many days will the pain go away?
+How many days will it take for the pain to go away?

 The time frame for the disappearance of discomfort is purely individual.
-In many ways, the duration depends on the level of hormones, the excitability of the receptors and the pain threshold of the patient.
-Usually pain accompanies a woman only during the "window of conception".
-This is the time interval of the hormonal surge of estrogen and LH, leading to ovulation, as well as the viability of the egg cell of 48 hours.
-If pregnancy does not occur, gradually the pain decreases, becomes rare and local.
+The duration largely depends on the level of hormones, receptor excitability and the patient’s pain threshold.
+Typically, pain accompanies a woman only during the “window of conception.”
+This is the time period of the hormonal surge of estrogen and LH, leading to ovulation, as well as the period of egg viability of 48 hours.
+If pregnancy does not occur, pain gradually decreases and becomes rare and local.

-Basically, discomfort during ovulation is minor, rarely leads to loss of performance.
+Generally, discomfort during ovulation is minor and rarely leads to loss of performance.
 In some cases, PMS occurs on the eve of menstruation.
 During this period, there is a repeated increase in sensitivity and swelling of the mammary glands.
 When bleeding occurs, swelling and pain disappear.
 This is an absolutely natural process that does not need correction.

 In addition to physiological pain, the appearance of discomfort in the mammary glands may indicate the development of pathology.

-1. Fibrocystic mastopathy is most often disguised as normal.
-In the chest there is an overgrowth of connective tissue.
-A characteristic feature of the pathology is the appearance of pain in the nipples during ovulation, with a peak before the onset of spotting.
+1. Fibrocystic mastopathy most often masquerades as normal.
+There is a proliferation of connective tissue in the chest.
+A characteristic feature of the pathology is the appearance of pain in the nipples during the period of ovulation, with a peak before the onset of bleeding.
 The gland swells, the sensitivity of the nipple increases.
-The appearance of secretions and nodes during palpation of the organ is possible.
+Discharge and nodes may appear upon palpation of the organ.

-2. There may be a hormonal imbalance in polycystic ovaries, thyroid pathology, endometriosis.
-Pathologies cause an increase in estrogen: the mammary gland increases, becomes sensitive.
+2. Hormonal imbalance may occur in polycystic ovary syndrome, thyroid pathology, endometriosis.
+Pathologies cause an increase in estrogen: the mammary gland enlarges and becomes sensitive.
 Endometriosis is characterized by discomfort in the nipple and areola area.

-3. In addition, the appearance of a benign, malignant tumor of the breast tissue is possible.
-Beginning cancer is usually accompanied by a change in color, shape, size of the nipple or the gland itself.
-Characterized by exacerbation of sensitivity and unilateral lesion.
+3. In addition, the appearance of a benign or malignant tumor of the breast tissue is possible.
+Incipient cancer is usually accompanied by a change in the color, shape, size of the nipple or the gland itself.
+Characterized by increased sensitivity and unilateral damage.

 4. Mastitis.
-An inflammatory disease that occurs more often during lactation.
-A feature is the obvious signs of microbial damage: temperature, swelling, redness, soreness of the gland tissue.
+An inflammatory disease that often occurs during lactation.
+A special feature is the obvious signs of microbial damage: temperature, swelling, redness, soreness of the gland tissue.

 When should you see a doctor?

-It is quite difficult to draw a line between normal pain sensations and pathological ones.
-However, if certain signs appear that testify in favor of diseases of the reproductive system, it is recommended to consult a specialist.
+It is quite difficult to draw the line between normal pain sensations and pathological ones.
+However, if certain signs appear that indicate diseases of the reproductive system, it is recommended to consult a specialist.
 These symptoms include:

 • severe, unbearable pain;